phetsims/brand/README.md

 grunt --brands=my-brand-name
 ```

-You can also run with a specific brand in the requirejs (nonminified) mode by using the `brand` query parameter.
+You can also run with a specific brand in the unbuild (nonminified) mode by using the `brand` query parameter.
 For example:
 ```
 http://simulationURL.html?brand=my-brand-name
 ```